w3c/Guide/bp.md

 ### Team Engagement
 It is advisable for groups considering Recommendation Track work to consult with the W3C Team early enough in the process for them to advise about potential problems and workarounds, and help draft a formal proposal.
 Working Groups and Interest Groups have Team Contacts they can use for this purpose.
-Community Groups do not, but they are encouraged to reach out to the W3C staff in advance.
+Community Groups do not, but they are encouraged to reach out to the W3C staff well in advance of proposing a transition to the Recommendation Track.

 ##Conclusion
 The criteria above suggest that Recommendation Track work begin when there are satisfactory answers to 3 basic questions: